Thandeka Mazibuko: Career

+Medicine

 Mazibuko raised money to pay for medical school by door to door funding, and loans.

 Mazibuko was a student doctor at Prince Mshiyehi Memorial Hospital in Durban, South Africa.
 While a street she worked with orphans, and started two clinics for disadvantaged people in KwaNyuswa.

-In 2004, Mazibuko started NGO SinomusaNothando.
-Which means "We Have Love and Generosity".
-It is a registered nonprofit in South Africa.
+In 2004, Mazibuko started NGO SinomusaNothando, which means "We Have Love and Generosity".
+The mission is to help individuals and communities have improved quality of life and achieve their potential.
+In particular, the mission includes decentralizing oncology resources to encompass villages and to train more oncologists to serve the rural communtites.
+SinomusaNothando is a registered nonprofit in South Africa.
+In 2018, the organization purchased land at KwaNyuswa to build a modern hospital to provide medical care to local patients.
+The oncology unit will provide the rural population with accessible medical care.

 In 2009, Mazibuko moved into the field of radiation oncology.
 Working as a medical officer and a resident in radiation oncology.

 2009 - 2013, Grey's Hospital, Radiation Oncology Department, Senior Medical Officer, Pietermarizburg, South Africa.

 In 2018, Mazibuko started a non-profit that advocates for ending forced marriages to help young girls.
 The non-profit organization is called End Forced Marriage Inc.